Montana Union Railway

 The Montana Western Railway was organized in 1986 by the same group of investors who had organized the Rarus Railway the previous year, 1985, to lease and operate the former Butte, Anaconda & Pacific from the state of Montana.

-On July 23, 2003, BN's successor BNSF bought Montana Western's rights and interest in the lease, and today the old Montana Union is operated by BNSF as their Copper City Subdivision.
+The old Montana Union is operated by BNSF as their Copper City Subdivision.
 Rumors are that BNSF retains its operation of this isolated segment to keep UP away from a direct connection with Montana Rail Link at Garrison.
-After BNSF took the line back, the Montana Western locomotives were sold to Rarus Railway, which became Patriot Rails' Butte Anaconda & Pacific in 2007. (map showing BNSF's isolated Copper City Sub) (Montana Western Railway locomotive roster)
+After BNSF took the line back, the Montana Western locomotives were sold to Rarus Railway, which became Patriot Rails' Butte Anaconda & Pacific in 2007.

-(All of this summary of current operations, i.e. owned by UP, leased to BNSF, lease retained by BNSF to prevent MRL from connecting with UP, was confirmed during a brief conversation in late July 2014 with Bill Wimmer, retired UP Vice President-Engineering.)
+(All of this summary of current operations, i.e. owned by UP, leased to BNSF, lease retained by BNSF to prevent MRL from connecting with UP, was confirmed during a brief conversation in late July 2014 with a retired UP official.)

 Montana Union Railway -- A Google Map of the Montana Union Railway, owned by UP and leased to BNSF.

-- Montana Union Locomotives -- A roster listiung of the locomotives used by Montana Union Railway.
+Montana Union Locomotives -- A roster listing of the locomotives used by Montana Union Railway.